WhatsApp’s TV campaign

 Earlier, in the month of August, WhatsApp rolled out radio campaigns in various Indian states asking to check the authenticity of the forwarded information before sharing it with others.

-WhatsApp is very keen now after being faced with severe criticism from the Indian government for causing mob lynching incidents across the country due to spreading of fake news on its platform.
+WhatsApp is very keen now after being faced with severe criticism from the Indian government for causing mob lynching incidents across the country due to the spreading of fake news on its platform.

 In this situation, the social media platform is trying to solve the misinformation issue in India.